 When it comes to your child’s health and development, his or her teeth might not be the first thing to come to mind.
-But February is National Children’s Dental Health Month, so there’s no better time than now to get the facts about dental health!
+But February is National Children’s Dental Health Month, so there’s no better time to get the facts about dental health!

 Let’s take a look at four facts about dental health for kids.